chainpro/RiggConfig/README.md

 # RiggConfig

-What chainpro needs to mine on their rigs
+What chainpro needs to mine on its rigs